Hawaii Corporate Bylaws Template

 $100,000 – 6.4%[2]

-• Board: Hawaii corporations must have a board of directors except whenever shareholder agreements are made under §414-163.
+• Board: Hawaii corporations have a board of directors except whenever shareholder agreements apply under §414-163.
 [3][4]

 • Number- Corporations keep at least three members on their board however (if more) the number may be changed “from time to time” by amending the bylaws accordingly.
 [5]